srmainwaring/curio_firmware/README.md

 ## ROS

-The list of parameters, publications and subscriptions supported is affected by the configurations settings.
+The parameters, publications and subscriptions supported are affected by the configuration settings.
 For instance if radio control is disabled the `curio_msgs::Channels` messages will not be published.

 ### Parameters